 FolderSizes can resolve network shares on remote servers.

-Entering a UNC path into the Path Input Box with only a server name will trigger this behavior.
+Entering a UNC path into the Location Bar with only a server name (prefixed by two backslashes) will trigger the network share resolution function.
 For example, entering a path of:

 Will cause FolderSizes to attempt enumeration of shares on the hostname "myserver".
 When running in interactive mode (e.g. no command line mode), FolderSizes will then prompt the user to select which network shares on "myserver" should be analyzed.
 When running in command line mode, FolderSizes will analyze all discovered shares.